evelinapinzaru/Polifly-demo/README.md

 # Polifly-demo
-Over the course of 1 month, I, alongside [Zetta360](https://github.com/Zetta360), [OVRares](https://github.com/OVRares) and [MihaiPricop24](https://github.com/MihaiPricop24), developed a flight booking web app called Polifly.<br>
+Over the course of 1 month, I, alongside [Zetta360](https://github.com/Zetta360), [OVRares](https://github.com/OVRares) and [MihaiPricop24](https://github.com/MihaiPricop24), developed a flight booking web app called Polifly.
 It uses Java for the back-end, Vaadin for the front-end, and other in-demand technologies such as Spring Boot, Gradle, and Firebase.<br><br>

 ### ✨ Here's a glimpse of Polifly's interface until the upcoming code release: ✨